-In accordance with Title IX, Austin ISD does not discriminate on the basis of sex in its educational programs or activities.
-The requirement not to discriminate on the basis of sex extends to admission of students in the District's educational programs or activities and employment.
+In accordance with Title IX, Austin ISD does not discriminate on the basis of sex in its educational programs or activities in federally funded institutions.
+The requirement not to discriminate on the basis of sex extends to the admission of students in the District's educational programs or activities and employment.
 Inquiries about the application of Title IX may be referred to the District's Title IX Coordinator, the Assistant Secretary for Civil Rights of the Department of Education, or both.